Are you in college and feel pressure to drink and smoke?

 Perhaps the pressure is your own stress, or maybe it’s new friends or just the general atmosphere.

-“Most people know that smoking and drinking too much alcohol is unhealthy and dangerous, but peer pressure can make people do things they wouldn’t normally do,” says Patricia Celan, MD, a psychiatry resident at Dalhousie University in Canada.
+“Most people know that smoking and drinking too much alcohol is unhealthy and dangerous, but peer pressure can make people do things they wouldn’t normally do,” says Patricia Celan, MD, a senior psychiatry resident at Dalhousie University in Canada.

 “The reason peer pressure is successful is because humans have an evolutionary desire to fit in, and most people want to avoid the risk of being outcast from the group,” continues Dr. Celan.